D3jag0re/log-archive-tool/README.md

 You can learn more about the tar command here.

 If you are looking to build a more advanced version of this project, you can consider adding functionality to the tool like emailing the user updates on the archive, or sending the archive to a remote server or cloud storage.

+## Notes

+Put both cliSetup and log-archive in your working dir.
+Run 'bash cliSetup.sh' , then you will be able to run 'log-archive <log_directory> '.

+You may get an error that the bin already exists when running cli-setup.sh, the rest will still run.

+Log_Directory is where you want to store the tarball.
+For ex. $HOME